sitek/sitek.github.io/scicomm.md

 Science requires communication—our work only has an impact when it's shared with others.
 Starting in my PhD, I have been involved in science communication focusing on both general and scientific audiences.

 ## Publications and preprints
 - **Sitek, KR**, Wearn, A, DuPre, EM.
-Communication is the foundation of an impactful and resilient scientific community. (submitted)
+Communication is the foundation of an impactful and resilient scientific community. *Aperture Neuro* (accepted).
 - Wearn A, **Sitek KR**, Valk SL, Forkel SJ.
 [The Organization for Human Brain Mapping Time Machine: A freely accessible archive of Annual Meeting talks on YouTube](https://doi.org/10.52294/001c.138647). *Aperture Neuro*.
 2025;5(SI 2). doi:10.52294/​001c.138647